Table of Contents

 While most dogs will be comfortable in the same temperatures as their humans, some breeds are more susceptible than others.

-Dogs with short snouts, such as pugs, are more at risk for heatstroke than others because the hot air enters their lungs more quickly than dogs with longer snouts.
+Dogs with short snouts, such as pugs and bulldogs, are at a higher risk of heatstroke than dogs with longer snouts.
 Dogs with thick coats, such as huskies, overheat more easily than those with short coats, especially if they haven’t acclimated to a warm climate.

 Keep a close eye on your dog during very hot or very cold weather.
 Seek veterinary treatment if his symptoms indicate a weather-related condition.